lucaboox/CSGO-Keybinds/README.md

 # CSGO-Keybinds
-Keybinds for CSGO used by lucaboox
+Key binds for CSGO used by lucaboox